-This presented NUK with new challenges: it was difficult to fill the milk powder into the narrow-necked bottles that had been used up till then.
+Essentially, it was a practical invention for mothers, but it did present NUK with new challenges: it was difficult to fill the milk powder into the narrow-necked bottles that had been used up till then.
 NUK reacted promptly and brought a bottle with a wider opening onto the market.
-Shortly afterwards, the screw cap followed, which finally meant that baby formula could be shaken and transported without leaking.
-The company kept its finger on the pulse of time and, by using liquid latex, was able to put the NUK Teats into quicker production and, with that, respond to constantly increasing demand.
+Shortly afterwards, the screw cap followed, which finally meant that baby formula could be shaken and transported without leaking, making it a great deal easier for new mothers.
+The company kept its finger on the pulse of time and, by using liquid latex, was able to put the NUK Teats with their correct shape for the jaw into quicker production and, with that, respond to constantly increasing demand.

 This also held true for the image of infants.
 Babies were now increasingly seen as independent personalities, who communicate with their environment right from the beginning and have feelings and memories.
 With that, the babies’ emotions shifted into the focus of attention of parents, medical practitioners and society.
 Women no longer gave birth at home but in clinics, where the services for pregnant women, children and parents were improving considerably.
 NUK visited doctors, nurses and midwives in hospitals to speak with them and give advice – and to be inspired.
 With success: in 1971, NUK introduced the first disposable teat for bottles worldwide.
 Teats and screw-rings were preassembled and – particularly important in clinics – pre-disinfected and individually, hygienically packed.
 Other medical specialist products, such as teats for special needs, came from working closely together with clinic personnel.